gsheppar/Prisma-SD-WAN-ION-Reboot/README.md

  1. ./reboot.py --name Branch-Site-1-ION1
       - Will reboot the ION named Branch-Site-1-ION1
- 2. ./reboot.py --name ALL-IONS
+ 2. ./reboot.py --name -H 10
-      - Will reboot all IONs so be careful
+      - Will reboot device in 10 hours

 ### Caveats and known issues:
  - This is a PREVIEW release, hiccups to be expected.
 Please file issues on Github for any problems.